Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 Networking sounded practical, not performative

-It felt more like: reach out, connect, keep relationships alive, and understand that this field runs heavily on trust and remembered competence.
+The message wasn't some vague "network more."
+It was more concrete than that: reach out, connect, keep relationships alive — and understand that this field runs heavily on trust and remembered competence.

 Even the simple advice to connect on LinkedIn felt meaningful in context.